 As president, McRobbie has refocused IU around six Principles of Excellence—an excellent education, world-class research and scholarship, an outstanding faculty, enhanced international engagement, excellence in health sciences, and in engagement.
 Supporting these core principles is an essential framework of excellence in the four areas of advancement, infrastructure and facilities, information technology, and administration.

-Under McRobbie’s leadership, IU has seen a major expansion in the size and quality of its student body, a large-scale academic restructuring with the establishment of six new schools, a reinvigoration of the global partnerships that support the university’s international academic and educational programs, an extensive $1.5 billion program of building and renovation with the construction of over 50 major new buildings and facilities, and the completion of the $1.1 billion “Matching the Promise” endowment campaign at IU Bloomington and the $1.39 billion “IMPACT” campaign at its Indianapolis campus.
-These are the first two phases of a $5 billion campaign to be completed in IU’s bicentennial year of 2020.
+Under McRobbie’s leadership, IU has seen a major expansion in the size and quality of its student body; a large-scale academic restructuring, during which eight schools have been newly established or reconfigured; a reinvigoration of the global partnerships that support the university’s international academic and educational programs; the construction or renovation of 70 major new facilities across all campuses with a total value approaching $2 billion; the completion of the $1.1 billion “Matching the Promise” endowment campaign at IU Bloomington and the $1.39 billion “IMPACT” campaign on the Indianapolis campus; and the launch of the $2.5 billion “For All: The Indiana University Bicentennial Campaign.”
+McRobbie also oversaw the development of The Bicentennial Strategic Plan for Indiana University, a sweeping set of strategic initiatives that will guide the university’s work across all campuses in the years leading to Indiana University’s 200th anniversary in 2020.

 In addition to his duties as president, McRobbie serves on several outside committees and organizations.
-He is presently the chair of the Board of Trustees of Internet2 and chair of the Board of Directors of the Digital Preservation Network.
-He is also a member and former chair of the Big Ten Council of Presidents and Chancellors, and a member of the National Security Higher Education Advisory Board, and a member and former chair of University Research Associates, which is responsible for Fermi Lab.
+He is a member of the Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
+He is a member and former chair of the Board of Trustees of Internet2 and chair of the Board of Directors of the Digital Preservation Network.
+He is a member and former chair of the Big Ten Council of Presidents and Chancellors, and a member of the National Security Higher Education Advisory Board, and a member and former chair of University Research Associates, which is responsible for Fermi Lab.

 McRobbie is a member of the board of directors of the Indiana University Health system—one of the largest and most highly regarded hospital systems in the U.S.—and the OneAmerica insurance company, based in Indianapolis.